NedYork/viper/docs/viper-by-example.rst

 Voting
 ******

-As an introductory example of a smart contract written in Viper, we will begin with a simple contract for voting.
-As we dive into the contract, it is important to remember that all Viper syntax is valid Python3 syntax, however not all Python3 functionality is available in Viper.

 In this contract, we will implement a system for participants to vote on a list of proposals.
 The chairperson of the contract will be able to give each participant the right to vote and each participant may choose to vote or